 First up, before we look at how to dress like a nerd, we’ll make sure we understand what is nerd style.

 What is nerd style?

-The style of a nerd has traditionally been seen as using clothing or styling which is less focused on fashion, and more on comfort or practicality.
-Nerds are not interested in fashionable items, and are especially dismissive of branding.
-They might also prefer kitsch items, such as Sci-Fi themed t-shirts or collectables.
+The style of a nerd is usually seen as dressing with less focus on fashion or looking cool, and more on comfort or practicality.
+A typical nerd is not interested in fashionable items, and is especially dismissive of branding.
+They might also prefer kitsch items, such as sci-Fi themed t-shirts or collectables.

 A genuine nerd might choose to wear a pair of chunky glasses not because they look cool but because they are affordable and functional.
-And they might wear the same v-neck sweater their mum bought them at Christmas 5 years ago simply because it’s comfortable, it fits and they like it – regardless of whether it looks ‘cool’.
+And they might wear the same v-neck sweater their mum bought them at Christmas ten years ago simply because it’s comfortable, it fits and they like it – regardless of whether it looks stylish or ‘cool’.